shapediver/sdTF/specification/1.0/README.md

 ![Binary sdTF Content](assets/binary-sdtf-content.png)
 _Visual representation of the different parts of the sdTF file_

-The following sections describe each par in more detail.
+The following sections describe each part in more detail.

 <a name="binary-sdtf-magic"></a>
 ### Magic